 The compression/decompression process works by enabling the feature. so the throughput may decrease when the network is fast and the load is low.
 Therefore, it is necessary to judge the effectiveness in advance.

-This feature does not support logical replication.
+G Note This feature does not su t logical replication.

 zEnterprise Data Compression (zEDC) is available for zlib compression.
 Refer to "Appendix M Utilize zEnterprise Data Compression (zEDC) " for more information.